About "All conversions"

 Sometimes, a customer's path to a conversion may involve both a mobile app and an Internet browser.
-When people view an ad in an app and then complete a conversion in their web browser, or when they view an ad in their browser and then complete an in-app conversion, these are counted as conversions between mobile app and web and are included in your estimated total conversions.
+When people click an ad that leads them to an app, and then complete a conversion in their web browser or when they click an ad that leads to their browser and then complete an in-app conversion, these are counted as conversions between mobile app and web, and are included in your "All conversions".
 These conversions can happen on different devices or on the same device.

 Examples of conversions between mobile app and web

-- Ellen is browsing the web on her home computer and sees an ad for a sale at her favourite shoe store.
+- Ellen is browsing the web on her home computer and sees an ad for a sale at her favourite shoe shop.
 She clicks on the ad but doesn't buy anything yet.
-Later, while riding on the bus to work, she opens the store's mobile app and buys a pair of shoes through the app.
+Later, while riding on the bus to work, she opens the shop's mobile app and buys a pair of shoes through the app.

 - James is using a mobile app when he sees an in-app ad for an estate agent listing.
 He clicks on the ad, which sends him to a listing in the app.
 James remembers the estate agent, and later, on his home computer, he goes to the company's website and fills in a contact form.

-- Conversions generated by calls from mobile search ads are counted in standard conversions that can be used in Conversion Optimiser.
+- Conversions generated by calls from mobile search ads are counted as standard conversions and included in the Conversions column.

-- Calls placed after viewing ads on tablets and computers are included in the Estimated Total Conversions column.
+- Calls placed after viewing ads on tablets and computers are included in the All conversions column.